 If you have accidentally failed to log into cPanel a few times, the server may block your IP address.
-These blocks are put in place to protect the server in case of malicious attacks.
-If you haven’t failed logging into cPanel, but still see an IP address block, these can also be caused by a mail client or an FTP program attempting to connect with the incorrect credentials.
+These blocks are put in place to protect the server (and your website) in case of malicious attacks.
+If you haven’t failed too many login attempts, but still see an IP address block, it may have been caused by a mail client or an FTP program attempting to connect with the incorrect credentials.

 If your IP address is blocked, you will see the following error when you try to log in to your hosting: